Activities in and near Sugar Beach Resort …

 Just a few steps away from your accommodations is the beach and the playful warm waves of the Pacific Ocean.
 Because Sugar Beach is in a bay, it does not have the dangerous rip tides that are often present on other beaches.
 As in all ocean settings, it is important to swim safely and always be with a partner.
 During low tide you can walk along the beach all the way to Potrero, a typical Costa Rican village that is nearby.

-An easy 20-minute walk south of Sugar Beach is Pura VidaRide where you can rent: paddle boards, surf boards, boogie boards, snorkeling equipment, mountain bikes, kayaks and more.
+South of Sugar Beach is Pura VidaRide where you can rent: paddle boards, surf boards, boogie boards, snorkeling equipment, mountain bikes, kayaks and more.
 They also have a fun little restaurant there and they serve very tasty gelato.

 We can also help you arrange hourly, half-day and full day tours near the Sugar Beach Resort, including: ocean kayaking, catamaran/sailing, snorkeling, zip-line canopy rides, ATV tours, horse-back riding, visiting a national park, surfing, scuba diving, sport-fishing, river-rafting and more.

 When you register, let us know of your interests and we’ll provide you with pricing and schedules or you can wait until you arrive at Sugar Beach and make your decisions then.